trance-project/trance/compiler/src/main/scala/framework/examples/README.md

   val name = "GenomicQuery1"

-  // specify the set of inputs for this query override def inputTables = Set("variants")

   // this query just iterates over the variant set val query =
     ForeachUnion(vr, variants,                          // For v in Variants